 Conjunctivitis and keratitis are common eye problems in all ages of cats.
 Conjunctivitis refers to the inﬂammation of the pink membranes surrounding the eye, whereas keratitis refers to the inﬂammation of the cornea.
 Cats may either develop signs of conjunctivitis alone, or symptoms coupled with keratitis, which is then termed keratoconjunctivitis.
 A number of infectious agents, namely viruses and bacteria, have been identified as potential underlying causes of these two conditions.
 These infections may be contracted as a kitten from the queen shortly after birth or from other cats, and are usually contagious from cat to cat.

-The most common clinical signs of feline conjunctivitis and keratitis include red and swollen conjunctiva with excessive tearing or ocular discharge and squinting.
-The discharge ranges from clear mucous to green-yellow in color.
-Some cats also rub at their eyes, indicating discomfort.
+The most common clinical signs of feline conjunctivitis and keratitis include red and swollen conjunctiva with excessive tearing, ocular discharge, and/or squinting.
+The discharge ranges from clear mucous to green- yellow in color.
+Some cats also rub at the eyes, which indicates discomfort.
 Sneezing and nasal discharge may also accompany the ocular signs, especially in younger cats.
 Recurrent bouts of conjunctivitis and keratitis are common, especially in viral cases such as feline herpes virus.
 Severe infections can cause complications such as permanent scarring of the cornea and conjunctiva.
 Some cases may have poor tear drainage resulting in chronic tearing onto the face.
-In young kittens, the inflammatory response may cause adherence of the conjunctiva to the cornea, and the eyelids may scar and fuse partially closed.
+In young kittens, the inﬂammatory response may cause adherence of the conjunctiva to the cornea, and the eyelids may scar and fuse partially closed.
 The most severe cases can lead to rupture of the globe and vision loss, especially if untreated.

 Severe keratitis can lead to abnormal blood vessel growth into the cornea.
 When severe infections occur, such as simultaneous viral and bacterial infections, corneal ulceration (a scratch or abrasion) may lead to perforation of the eye.
 With long-standing ulcers that are slow to heal, a dark brown to black discolored area of the cornea (corneal sequestrum) can form.
 When corneal ulceration and/or sequestrum occur, they are usually associated with varying degrees of ocular discomfort or pain.